LeviScott13/WinnSmith/README.md

 # WinnSmith
 Website

-Creating a personal website for aspiring Atlanta actor: Winn Smith
+Creating a personal website for local Atlanta actor: Winn Smith

 Tools used: